Gold: $4022.74 Silver: $48.03 Platinum: $1543.55 90% Junk $1 FV: $34.34 Gold/Silver Ratio: 83.75

 10 Franc Gold Coin

-The 10 Franc Gold Coin offers U.S. bullion buyers an efficient way to add historic fractional gold to a portfolio while keeping premiums in check.
-Struck in .900 fine gold by Monnaie de Paris and aligned to the Latin Monetary Union (LMU) standard, each coin contains 0.0933 troy ounces of pure gold, measures 19 mm in diameter, and was intended for real-world circulation in the late 19th and early 20th centuries.
-This listing is often fulfilled as Random Year and, within the LMU tradition, similar 10 franc types were produced across member nations; French issues bearing the Paris “A” mint mark originate from Monnaie de Paris.
+The 10 Franc Gold Coin offers U.S. bullion buyers an efficient way to add historic fractional gold while keeping premiums competitive.
+Minted by Monnaie de Paris to the Latin Monetary Union (LMU) standard, each coin is struck in .900 fine gold, contains 0.0933 troy ounces of pure gold (3.2258 g gross), measures 19 mm, and averages about 0.8 mm in thickness.
+Originally produced for everyday circulation in the late 19th and early 20th centuries, Random Year selections may feature different designs and dates, all within the recognized LMU specification.

 Design and Specifications

-The reverse design depends on the type and period.
-Later issues feature the Gallic Rooster, a national emblem symbolizing vigilance and civic spirit, with the face value 10 FRANCS and the motto Liberté Égalité Fraternité.
-Earlier pieces display the denomination within a laurel wreath.
-Most examples carry a reeded edge, and French coins show the “A” mint mark for Paris when struck by Monnaie de Paris.
+The reverse depends on the type.
+Many late issues carry the Gallic Rooster, a national emblem of vigilance and civic spirit, paired with the motto Liberté Égalité Fraternité and the face value 10 FRANCS.
+Earlier pieces place the denomination within a laurel wreath.
+Most examples have a reeded edge.
+French-struck coins display the Paris “A” mint mark when made by Monnaie de Paris.

 Monetary Context and Intended Use